Management and Leadership Scholarship

 The Dr Richard Steevens' Scholarship is awarded annually to Specialist / Senior Registrars with strong track records in achievement.

 The Scholarship supports doctors to train in centres of excellence overseas in novel areas of medicine and patient care which are limited or unavailable in Ireland and to bring the skills gained back to the Irish health service.

-The Scholarship was developed and established by the HSE in 2007, following a recommendation in the Buttimer Report.
-To date, forty seven doctors have been awarded Scholarships and a further fifteen have been awarded bursaries under the programme.
+Since the Scholarship was developed and established in 2007, fifty-one seven doctors have been awarded Scholarships and a further nineteen have been awarded bursaries under the programme.
 A number of past recipients have since been appointed to consultant posts in Ireland.

 After due consideration four Scholarships were awarded to the following outstanding candidates: